 17. Stop at Medicine Lake

 Reservations usually open the January before camping season, so plan ahead and reserve on time!
-Sites fill up in January for the following summer.
+Sites typically fill up in January for the upcoming summer.

 Tip: If you are camping and don’t have access to electricity, but need to charge your stuff, head to a local cafe and plug in there, or I found places to plug in at the train station as well!

-Backcountry camping is typically when you camp overnight on a multi-day hike, away from maintained and frequently visited campgrounds.
+Backcountry camping is typically when you camp overnight on a one-day or multi-day hike, away from maintained campgrounds.
 In Jasper National Park there are backcountry sites that are reservable, and there are semi-primitive (regularly maintained trails, campsites, and more amenities), primitive (trails and campsites are not maintained as well, fewer amenities), and wildland areas (trails receive no maintenance and amenities are rare).

 Canada’s National Parks are filled with viewpoints on the side of the roads.
 As you drive between sites, stop at any great viewpoints you see for amazing, picturesque views!
 (Make sure to budget time for stopping at these viewpoints – cause there are a lot!).